“The shock will be in me and everyone forever”

 .

-The captain of the Danish team, Simon Kjær, referred today for the first time to the collapse suffered on Saturday in the Denmark-Finland of the European Championship by his teammate Christian eriksen and assured that the impact caused by the dramatic scenes in the Copenhagen Park will remain forever.
+The captain of the Danish national team, Simon Kjær, referred today for the first time to the collapse suffered on Saturday in the Denmark-Finland of the Eurocup by his teammate Christian eriksen and assured that the impact caused by the dramatic scenes in the Copenhagen Park will remain forever.

 “They have been some very special days in which football has not been the most important thing.
 The shock will be in me and in everyone forever!
 The only thing that matters and means something is that Christian okay! “he wrote in a message posted on the social networks of the Danish Federation (DBU).

-Eriksen he fainted when he was going to control a ball on the left wing of Denmark’s attack.
+Eriksen he fainted as he was about to control a ball on the left wing of Denmark’s attack.

 The rapid medical assistance on the lawn itself allowed, after a quarter of an hour in which he suffered a cardiac arrest, stabilize him and later he was transferred to the Kingdom Hospital of Copenhagen, where he remains admitted.